voussoir/etiquette/README.md

 Etiquette is a tag-based file organization system with a web front-end.

-Documentation is still a work in progress.
-In general,
+#### Setting up

+I have not made a setup.py yet.
+So you must make the `etiquette` package importable in one of two ways:

+- By editing your `PYTHONPATH` environment variable.
+Note that the path refers to the Etiquette repository location and not the `etiquette` package folder:

+    Windows: `set PYTHONPATH="%PYTHONPATH%;D:\Git\Etiquette"` Note the semicolon to delimit paths.
+To make permanent, use the Environment Variable editor or the `setx` command.
+The editor is better.

+    Linux: `PYTHONPATH="$PYTHONPATH:/home/Owner/Git/Etiquette"` Note the colon to delimit paths.
+To make permanent, add the export to your bashrc.

-- You must make the `etiquette` package importable by placing it in one of your lib paths because I have not made a setup.py yet.
+- By placing it in one of your lib paths, or using filesystem junctions to make it appear in a lib path.
+Note that this time, the path does refer to the package itself.

     The easiest way to find your lib path is `python -c "import os; print(os)"`.
-Rather than actually moving the folder I just use filesystem junctions.

     Windows: `mklink /J fakepath realpath`
     for example `mklink /J "C:\Python36\Lib\etiquette" "D:\Git\Etiquette\etiquette"`